-word: a sequence of sounds that we pronounce consecutively, with no pauses.
+A word is a sequence of sounds that we pronounce consecutively, with no spaces.

-Hang on a minute - when we're talking, there's not usually any pauses between words.
+Hang on a minute - when we're talking, there's not usually any spaces between words.
 (Try listening for a moment to someone talking.
 Is there a pause before and after every word?
 Where are the pauses?)
-We do know, though, that it is at least possible to put pauses between words when talking.
+We do know, though, that it is at least possible to put spaces between words when talking.
 Imagine you are speaking to someone for whom English is a second language, and who is hard of hearing besides.
-To give them the best chance of understanding you, you . . . would . . . probably . . . talk . . . rather . . . like . . . this, inserting big spaces between words.
-(People talk like this when dictating, as well.)
-You certainly wouldn't insert spaces inside them.
-No one would say "y . . . ou . . . wou . . . ld . . . pro . . . b . . . abl . . . y . . ." etc. Maybe we can use the possibility of spaces in our definition:
+To give them the best chance of understanding you, you... would... probably... talk... rather... like... this, inserting big spaces between words, and you wouldn't insert spaces inside them.
+No one would say "y... ou... wou... ld... pro... b... abl... y..." etc. Maybe we can use the possibility of spaces in our definition: